Search Health Tests

 runner-resting-on-the-road-i-screen

-Precision Endurance Athlete Blueprint
+Precision Athlete Blueprint - Results

-Find out your genetic atheltic profile with this simple cheek swab test.
+Find out your genetic athletic profile with this simple cheek swab test.
 Your DNA athletic profile reflects how your body is genetically wired to perform, recover, and adapt across key systems that drive physical and mental performance.
 This includes your capacity for power, strength, and endurance, as well as how efficiently you store and use energy, absorb nutrients, manage inflammation, and respond to hormonal shifts.
 Genetic variations may influence your injury risk, mental focus, and ability to recover between sessions, meaning your results can improve dramatically when training, nutrition, and recovery are aligned to your unique biology.Unlike other generic DNA tests on the market, Our DNA Sports & Performance Check is performed by an accredited laboratory and results are analysed by our local team of molecular biologists, data scientists and clinicians to deliver your personalised report.

 Find Out Your DNA Athletic Profile